 The Long Dark

-This chilly adventure is similar to most of the games mentioned above.
+This chilly adventure is similar to most of the games mentioned above, but with a something of the best horror games in it.
 Though unlike other titles on this list, The Long Dark has a fairly interesting story mode (called Wintermute) to sink your teeth into.

 Set in the bitter cold of northern Canada, The Long Dark trades zombies for bears, and tropical islands for deadly snow drifts.
 Mother Nature is your true adversary here, and to combat her you’ll need to keep your calorie count up, your body hydrated, and a flame roaring whenever you curl up for the night.